ebullient/ttrpg-convert-cli/docs/configuration.md

 By default, the CLI generates notes for reference items like backgrounds, monsters (bestiary), classes, decks (and cards), deities, feats, items, and so on.

-Use the `full-source` key if you want to generate notes for the text of the source you own.
+Use the `full-source` key to generate notes for the text of the source you own as well as the reference data.
 Any [source identifer](#source-identifiers) specified in `full-source` will be included in the generated vault.
 In other words, if a source identifier is present in `full-source`, `from` is implied.

 Here is an example that will create notes for the *Player's Handbook* (a book, PHB) and *The Wild Beyond the Witchlight* (an adventure, WBtW):